silentmatt/expr-eval/README.md

 if(c, a, b)  | Function form of c ? a : b
 roundTo(x, n)  | Rounds x to n places after the decimal point.

+#### Custom functions

+If you need additional functions that aren't supported out of the box, you can easily add them in your own code.
+Instances of the `Parser` class have a property called `functions` that's simply an object with all the functions that are in scope.
+You can add, replace, or delete any of the properties to customize what's available in the expressions.
+For example:

+    var parser = new Parser();

+    // Add a new function
+    parser.functions.customAddFunction = function (arg1, arg2) {
+      return arg1 + arg2;
+    };

+    // Remove the factorial function
+    delete parser.functions.fac;

+    parser.evaluate('customAddFunction(2, 4) == 6'); // true
+    //parser.evaluate('fac(3)'); // This will fail

 ### Tests ###

 1. `cd` to the project directory